omunroe-com/http2specwiki/Ops.md

-HTTP/2 does not change the semantics of HTTP, but it does substantially change how they are mapped to the underlying protocols.

-While some of these changes can enhance performance and/or operability on their own, getting the full benefit of the new protocol requires changes beyond the scope of just the Web server.

-Likewise, HTTP/2 offers new in-protocol mechanisms like header compression, flow control, prioritisation and server push.
-Used effectively, they can improve the performance characteristics of the protocol, but they can also cause operability issues if used incorrectly.

-This document gives advice about both cases; how to configure lower-layer protocols, as well as how to use HTTP/2's in-built mechanisms effectively.
+This document gives advice about how to configure lower-layer protocols and how to use HTTP/2's in-built mechanisms effectively.
+It is primarily focused on server configuration.

-It is primarily focused on the needs of origin servers, since there are generally many more instances of origin servers than there are unique client deployments.
-It is also primarily focused on the Web browsing use case; however, much of the advice here is applicable to non-browsing uses as well.

-Note that the advice here is specific to when it was written; changes in underlying protocols, deployment practices, and HTTP itself may obsolete it at any time.
-As such, it is not intended to be long-lived, but instead to aid initial deployment of the new protocol.

 # TCP Configuration